fatih/koding-wiki/core/KDView.md

   to to cssClass variable it get appended to kdview instead of overriding it.
   Ref: [http://www.w3.org/TR/1999/REC-html401-19991224/struct/global.html#adef-class](http://www.w3.org/TR/1999/REC-html401-19991224/struct/global.html#adef-class)
 * parent: a KDView Instance.
 By default it is null.
 If looks for this variable, if not available the view itself is assigned as a parent.
+Means parent is always assigned automatically.
 * partial: a String of HTML or text.
 By default it is null.
+This is useful to add any partial html or text inside our dom element.
+For example :

+      a  = new KDView
+      a.setPartial "<h1>Arslan</h1>"
+      # output: <div class='kdview'><h1>Arslan</h1></div>

 * pistachio: a String of Pistachio.
 By default it is null.
+If used than Pistachio template engine is used instead of manually adding views.
+If you use [JView](/core/JView) then then pistachio is enabled by default and should be used.
 * delegate: a KDView Instance.
 By default it is null.
 * bind: a String of space seperated javascript dom events to be listened on instantiated view.
-By default it is
+By default it is empty.
 * draggable: an Object holding draggable options and/or events !!!
 NOT HTML5
   !!!.
 By default it is null.
 * droppable: TBDL.
 By default it is null.
 * size: an Object holding width and height properties.
 By default it is null.
 * position: an Object holding top/right/bottom/left properties (would force view to be positioned absolutely).
 By default it is null.
-* attributes: an Object holding attribute key/value pairs e.g. {href:'#',title:'my picture'}.
+* attributes: an Object holding attribute key/value pairs e.g.
+  {href:'#',title:'my picture'}.
 By default it is null.
 * prefix: a String.
 By default it is empty.
 * suffix: a String.
 By default it is empty.
-* tooltip: an Object of twipsy options.
-By default it is null.